jim-schilling/jpy-sync-db-lite/README.md

 6. Submit a pull request

 ## Changelog

+### 0.4.0 (2025-08-13)
+- Simplified connection configuration: PRAGMAs applied on the persistent connection for correctness
+- Transaction error signaling simplified to a single error response for failures
+- Prepared statement stats updates are thread-safe
+- Added context manager support to `DbEngine` for automatic shutdown
+- Introduced local `jpy_sync_db_lite.errors` with `SqlFileError` and `SqlValidationError`
+- Tests focus on behavior over implementation and use real SQLite (no mocks)
+- README Quick Start now uses context manager and corrected API examples
+- Removed background worker/queue in favor of synchronous execution with a single persistent connection
+- Added examples under `examples/` and a new benchmark-like test suite for concurrent behavior

 ### 0.3.1 (2025-07-11)
 - **Dead code elimination** with removal of unused constants, methods, and imports from the database engine